Months after his grandfather's death, Will returns to his family's cabin in Maine, only to find a specter of the old man waiting for him.

 Set against the stark beauty of a Maine winter, POPS is an intimate portrait of healing, presence, and the quiet wisdom passed between generations.

 For years after my grandfather passed, I couldn't look at a photograph of him without feeling shame.
-Not grief—shame.
-The kind that sits in your chest and tightens every time you remember you could have picked up the phone.
-Could have called back, but didn't.
+Not grief, but shame.
+The kind that sits in your chest and tightens every time you remember you could have picked up the phone, could have called back, but didn't.

-When I was a kid, I used to sit with him after school every day.
-He'd ask what I was up to, what homework I had.
-He'd make me eat something before I started.
-Throughout the afternoon, he'd come sit down next to me.
-He wouldn't talk.
-Wouldn't try to help.
-He'd just sit there.
+When I was a kid, I used to sit with him every day after school.
+He'd ask what I was up to, what homework I had, and would make me eat something before I started.
+Throughout the afternoon, he would come sit next to me.
+He wouldn't talk or try to help, he'd just sit there.
 Being next to him was all I ever needed.

 I've been trying to get back to that feeling ever since he died.

-This January, I'm taking a crew to my grandfather's actual cabin in Maine—the place where he taught me to fish, to drive a boat, to make a fire, to measure and cut wood.
+This January, I'm taking a crew to my grandfather's actual cabin in Maine, the place where he taught me to fish, to drive a boat, to make a fire, to measure and cut wood.
 The place where he taught me how to love.
-I often avoided it for two years after he passed.
-It didn't feel right without him there.
-Going back now, to tell this story in that space, feels like the closest I'll ever get to sitting next to him again.
+For two years after he passed, I avoided it, it didn't feel right without him there.
+Going back now to tell this story in that space feels like the closest I'll ever get to sitting next to him again.

-I'm making this film for him.
-But I'm also making it for anyone who knows what it's like to carry a phone call you didn't return, a visit you didn't make, or words you never got to say.
+I'm making this film for him, but I'm also making it for anyone who knows what it's like to carry a phone call you didn't return, a visit you didn't make, or words you never got to say.
 You're not alone in that.
-My hope is that this film can do for someone else what creating it has done for me: to help you look at those photographs again and feel gratitude instead of guilt.
-To remember the relationship for what it was, not just how it ended.
+My hope is that this film can do for someone else what creating it has done for me: help you look at those photographs again and feel gratitude instead of guilt, and remember the relationship for what it was, not just how it ended.

-I want this to be the best thing I've ever made.
-He deserves that.
-And honestly, there's a knot in my throat every time I think about it—the fear that I won't get it right, mixed with the determination to try anyway.
+I want this to be the best thing I've ever made, he deserves that.
+Honestly, there's a knot in my throat every time I think about it, the fear that I won't get it right mixed with the determination to try anyway.

 Patience is a virtue.
 He taught me that.
 I'm still learning it.